Two Jews three opinions, but only one about Racial Justice

 In addition to solidarity amongst religious denominations, Progressive activists with different approaches to the Israeli-Palestinian conflict marched with signs that seemed to clash with one another.
 A JVP sign read: “From Palestine to Mexico all these walls have got to go,” while Zioness held “zionists 4 racial justice today.”

-A hip-hop dancer from Connecticut held up “make Black-Jewish relationships great again,” was accused, “you are here as a disruptor,” as it was first reported in Haaretz.
-Sarah Friedson continued walking forward and explained that the causes were not mutually exclusive.
+A hip-hop dancer from Connecticut held up a sign that read “make Black-Jewish relationships great again;” As she marched to the Brooklyn Bridge a man accused her of being a “disruptor,” as it was first reported in Haaretz.
+Sarah Friedson continued walking forward and explained that causes were not mutually exclusive.
 “We want to show support for other minorities who experience oppression and we want to spread awareness of anti-semitism as well,” Friedson responded on Messenger.

 Others felt that Linda Sarsour’s speech was divisive.
 Zach Schaffer who marched with Zioness asked, “Why should I feel embarrassed to stand up for my black friends?”

 In another incident captured live on Facebook, JVP activists chanted: “from Palestine to Mexico all these walls have got to go” while following behind the Zionesses.
 Jared Sapolsky of Our Soldiers Speak is heard to say, “here I am at the March for Racial Equality and I have my own Anti-Israel escort.”